dilipmaila/factory-agent-app/doc/solution_design.rst

    | 40.0 <= Machine Autonomy Score (A) < 75 --> Derived Tier = "Intermediate" |
    | Machine Autonomy Score (A) < 40.0       --> Derived Tier = "Novice"       |
    +-------------------------------------------------------------------+
+**Continuous LMS Certification Overrides**: During the overnight Sleep Cycle, the system queries the factory Learning Management System (LMS).
+If an operator receives a new offline certification for a machine, their Autonomy Score for that `OPERATES` edge is deterministically overridden to 85.0 (Expert), bypassing the need for slow, empirical telemetry learning.

 3.1.3 Dynamic Procedural Memory & Bayesian Fault Trees
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~